Genu valgum (GEE-noo VAL-gum) is a condition

 More to Know

 Genu valgum is a common condition in children and is almost always a normal part

 of a child's development.
+Because

-that develops later (at around age 6) can be a sign of an underlying bone disease.
+later (at around age 6) can be a sign of an underlying bone disease.

 Treatment for genu valgum is almost never required as the legs usually straighten